PlasmaLampe/IndexedDBBenchmark/README.md

 ## To use the benchmark
 * Just clone the repo and run the index.html file
 * The UI output will freeze during the benchmark a couple of times
-* This happens because the code is single threaded and, thus, call with heavy resource demand (e.g., the db calls) block the UI while they are executed
+* This happens because the code is single threaded and, thus, calls with heavy resource demand (e.g., the db calls) block the UI while they are executed

 ## If you want to add your own benchmarking tests
 * Open the benchmark.js file and scroll down to the bottom